 Identify food intolerance

 - As noted, keeping a food journal can be very helpful for isolating food sensitivities.
 You can also try an elimination diet.
 To do this you must avoid common food allergens for one month and reintroduce each food one at a time.
 Top food allergens include (but are not limited to) gluten, dairy, eggs, corn, soy, and nuts.
-During the elimination phase, drink lots of water and eat only organic grass-fed protein, wild-caught fish, healthy fats like coconut oil (link to Skinny) and raw olive oil, and organic vegetables.
+During the elimination phase, drink lots of water and eat only organic grass-fed protein, wild-caught fish, healthy fats like coconut oil and raw olive oil, and organic vegetables.
 When re-introducing foods, carefully observe if any symptoms occur within a day or two of ingestion; if no reaction, proceed to re-incorporating the next food.
 This method can be challenging and time consuming, but remains the best way to detect food intolerances.

 - You will not heal leaky gut, or any condition for that matter, if you CHOOSE to be constantly stressed.
 My favorite way to manage stress is through exercise.
 I especially enjoy going on long bike rides through the beautiful mountains in Utah, where I live.
 Spending time in nature is healing to the mind, body and soul.
 I also suggest daily prayer or meditation, time with loved ones, laughter, volunteering for a cause you believe in, listening to peaceful music, cooking a healthy meal, and practicing gratitude.
 One of my favorite bible verses comes to mind here: